-The Bordeaux Women’s Club helps international English-speaking women to meet each other, appreciate and adapt comfortably into French and Bordelaise life and culture.
+The Bordeaux Women’s Club helps international English-speaking women to meet each other and appreciate and adapt comfortably into French and Bordelaise life and culture.

-A wide variety of activities for all ages and interests are offered every month from cooking classes to cocktails to book groups!
+A wide variety of activities for all ages and interests are offered every month from games to tours to cocktails to book groups!
 Check out the current calendar & full list of activities here.

 From our members: